Youth Lawyers of Brampton

 We know the problems with the current, rigid and expensive route to becoming a solicitor and the barriers this creates to a more diverse profession where social mobility is a reality (see the Youth Lawyers Brampton report One Step Forward, Two Steps Back).
 But are the alternatives on offer now the ones we want?

 Behind the times

-More and more Youth Lawyers Brampton are choosing the CILEx path as it presents a cheaper, more flexible route to becoming a legal professional.
-However, legal aid firms need to get up to speed and understand the support required for those choosing this route and the benefits of this route, and include legal executives when advertising junior roles.
-Those qualifying in legal aid firms through CILExneed to speak out more about their experiences and discuss whether this path addresses some of the key problems those wishing to pursue a career in legal aid face.
+More and more youth Lawyers Brampton is choosing the CILEx path as it presents a cheaper, more flexible route to becoming a legal professional.
+However, legal aid firms need to get up to speed and understand the support required for those choosing this route and the benefits of this route and include legal executives when advertising junior roles.
+Those qualifying in legal aid firms through the need to speak out more about their experiences and discuss whether this path addresses some of the key problems those wishing to pursue a career in legal aid face.

 With so many unanswered questions and so much future change yet to come, this is a perfect time to consult the profession on equivalent means, discuss the guidelines, let the opposing parties state their case based on the evidence, and let the SRA show the evidence this new system is working fairly in the interests of the next generation of lawyers.

 That is the beauty of networking and having a network,” said Frølich.
 “The goal is always, as our mission statement says, ‘to create unique opportunities for young international lawyers’ and that’s what we do through our events, through our publishing, and all our initiatives.
 And as we do that, we engage our members, we engage our staff, and we engage a community of young lawyers in a global scene.”